Last updated: June 20, 2026

 | SNAP or TANF delay | Call DSS, check the portal, and ask what proof is missing. | Benefits offices may need an interview before approval. |

-| Utility agency has no funds | Ask about the next funding date and call 211 for backups. | LIHEAP funds are limited and county processes vary. |
+| Utility agency has no funds | Ask about appeal options and the next funding date. | LIHEAP funds are limited and county processes vary. |

-| Housing list closed | Use HUD’s PHA list and check nearby counties. | Vouchers are long-term help, not emergency rent. |
+| Housing list closed | Check nearby housing authorities and 211 shelter referrals. | Vouchers are long-term help, not emergency rent. |

 | Legal aid cannot take case | Ask for self-help forms, clinics, or referral options. | Free legal aid has eligibility and capacity limits. |